 Library & Board Games Corner Books and board games are available in the Sunset Lounge for guests to enjoy during their stay.

 To ensure that you get the most out of your visit, be sure to check out Pumpkin Island’s Nature Calendar, so that you can time your holiday to suit your interests – from sea turtle sightings, large-catch fishing, to bird-watching.

-Off the island: If you have a few days to spare in Yeppoon, just across the water, you are a short drive away from Australia's best amenities: unrivalled coastal scenery, walking, climbing, horse riding, fishing, sailing, beaches, golf courses, bird watching, whale watching, kayaking, and canoeing.
+Off the island: If you have a few days to spare in Yeppoon, just across the water on the 'Big Island', you are a short drive away from Australia's best amenities: unrivalled coastal scenery, walking, climbing, horse riding, fishing, sailing, beaches, golf courses, bird watching, whale watching, kayaking, and canoeing.
 Yeppoon, Emu Park, Byfields and Rockhampton boast golf courses, day spa’s, sailing clubs, as well as award-winning restaurants and pubs.
-Check out the Capricorn Coast Bucket List for some ideas of what is available around the area.
+Visit the Capricorn Tourismwebsite for further information on our amazing area.